varasev/test-block-reward/README.md

 $ npm run accrue 1
 ```

-You'll see in the log that the balance of an extra receiver increased by 1 coin on the next block.
+You'll see in the log that the balance of an extra receiver increased by one coin on the next block.

 1. To restart this setup from scratch, perform the next command: